EngagingNetworks/page-builder-code-blocks/searchable-selects.md

 </script>
 ```

-There are many other options available, so check out Selectize's documenation
+There are many other options available, so check out Selectize's documentation.